jazakrzewski/ha-mlb/README.md

-# NCAAF game data in Home Assistant
+# MLB game data in Home Assistant

-This integration fetches data for a NCAAF team's current/future game, and creates a sensor with attributes for the details of the game.
+This integration fetches data for a MLB team's current/future game, and creates a sensor with attributes for the details of the game.

 The integration is a shameless fork of the excellent [HA NFL](https://github.com/zacs/ha-nfl) custom component by @zacs which was a fork from the [NWS alerts](https://github.com/finity69x2/nws_alerts) custom component by @finity69x2.
 Thank you both for the starting place!